 The State Attorney's Office will respond, and a court hearing may be required in cases of objections.

-A judge may schedule a hearing to review your expungement request.
+A judge may schedule a hearing to review your misdemeanor expungement request.
 You may need to present your case and explain why your misdemeanor should be expunged.

 If there are no objections, the Clerk will send the necessary documents to the court.
 This typically leads to issuing a signed Order Expunging the Record within a matter of weeks, which will be sent to you by mail.